cassianasoares/2D-Game-Unity-Android/README.md

-# unity-android-game-2d
+# Unity-Android-Game-2d

-<b> Color Switch - My Version </b>

-A unity game 2d for android
+This is my demo version of _Color Switch_, a unity game 2d for android

-This game use canvas UI elements.
+# Pré requisitos

+* Unity 3D 2019
+* Android Build Support on Unity Hub